swiftlang/swift-llbuild/docs/buildsystem.rst

 2. The build file specification is designed to be able to make use of a streaming YAML parser, to be able to begin building before the entire file has been read.
-To this end, it is recommended that the tasks be laid out starting with the tasks that define root nodes (nodes appearing in targets) and then proceeding in depth first order along their dependencies.
+To this end, it is recommended that the commands be laid out starting with the commands that define root nodes (nodes appearing in targets) and then proceeding in depth first order along their dependencies.

 Dynamic Content
 ---------------